Current Size: 100%

-Monitoring must be strictly targeted at obtaining evidence within a set timeframe.
-It should not continue after the investigation is complete and any extra information discovered while monitoring covertly (for example, information about the quality of your performance) should be disregarded, unless it reveals things that no employer could reasonably be expected to ignore.
+Monitoring exercises must be strictly targeted at obtaining evidence within a set timeframe.
+They should not continue after the investigation is complete, and any extra information discovered while monitoring covertly (for example, information about performance quality that only comes to light because of covert monitoring to investigate suspected dishonesty) should be disregarded, unless it reveals things that no employer could reasonably be expected to ignore.

 The ICO guide for employers makes the position clear.
 It says: